Egress Private Link Endpoint Setup: Snowflake on Azure for Confluent Cloud¶

 Click the service you want to connect to, specifically, Snowflake.

-Follow the guided steps to specify the field values, including:
+Follow the guided steps to specify the field values:

 Name: The name of the Private Link Endpoint.

-Resource ID: The resource ID of the Private Link service you retrieved in Obtain Azure Private Link Resource ID.
+Resource ID: The resource ID of the Private Link service you retrieved from Snowflake Support in Step 1.
+Request the Private Link Service ID from Snowflake.

 Note that the resource alias is not supported.